Pricing that scales with you as you grow.

 Is there a core feature set included in all plans?

-Our core feature includes Incidents, Components, Scheduled Maintenances, Incident Templates, Component Groups, custom CNAME (ex: status.twilio.com), Basic Customization, Status and Authenticated API, Third Party Components, Automation Integrations, Chat Integrations, Status Embed, Activity Log, Twitter Integration.
+Our core feature includes Incidents, Components, Scheduled Maintenances, Incident Templates, Component Groups, custom CNAME (ex: status.twilio.com), Basic Customization, REST API access, Third Party Components, Automation Integrations, Chat Integrations, Status Embed, Activity Log, Twitter Integration.
 More information on these features can be found in our knowledge base.

 What are Team Members?